LazyTurt1e/local_minecraft_terraform/README.md

 1. In Visual Studio, make main.tf and provider.tf

-2.in provider.tf set minecraft provider
+2. In provider.tf set minecraft provider

-3. in main.tf modules or resources
+3. In main.tf modules or resources

 Optional: The module cube can be found here: https://github.com/HashiCraft/terraform-provider-minecraft/tree/main/examples/full